MediaMath/cove/README.md

 Unlike most go projects this one does have a dependency on the go development environment.
 It will not work with just the runtime.

 ## gosh - Get Over SsH - simple script for getting go packages at supplied uri's.

+**Deprecated** - you should prefer either vendoring your dependencies explicitly in your repo or using one of the many golang dependency management tools.
+We like dep for older versions of go and reluctantly use go mod for modern versions.

 Note that gosh has issues being built with go1.8 and above.